kdeldycke/awesome-billing/readme.md

 ## Product Catalog

 The central repository of all available services, products, variants, options and pricing available to the customer to purchase.
 Catalogs for cloud services are most of the time tailor-made, but there is some classic PDM solutions ([Product Data Management](https://en.wikipedia.org/wiki/Product_information_management), a.k.a.
-Product Information Management) out there that might fit the bill.
+PIM for Product Information Management) out there that might fit the bill.

 - [GCP Product Catalog](https://cloud.google.com/blog/products/gcp/introducing-cloud-billing-catalog-api-gcp-pricing-in-real-time)